 Independence is further assured in the following ways:

-- The Commissioner is appointed for a renewable seven-year term and may only be removed for cause by the Governor in Council on address of the House of Commons.
-Commissioner Dion's term ends on January 8, 2025.
+The Commissioner is appointed for a renewable seven-year term and may only be removed for cause by the Governor in Council on address of the House of Commons.

-- The Commissioner is a separate employer.
-Employees are not part of the federal public administration.
+The Commissioner is a separate employer.
+Office employees are not part of the federal public administration.

-- The Commissioner submits the Office’s annual budget estimate to the Speaker of the House of Commons.
+The Commissioner submits the Office’s annual budget estimate to the Speaker of the House of Commons.
 The Speaker transmits the estimate to the President of the Treasury Board, who tables it in the House with the Government of Canada’s estimates for the fiscal year.
-Our annual budget estimates are reviewed by the House of Commons Standing Committee on Access to Information, Privacy and Ethics.
+The Office's annual budget estimates are reviewed by the House of Commons Standing Committee on Access to Information, Privacy and Ethics.